Ravenden Springs, Arkansas

 Ravenden Springs is a town in Randolph County, Arkansas, United States.
 The population was 119 at the 2020 census.

 History

-The town was established in 1883 by businessman R. D. Welsh, who visited the area upon hearing stories about a local Methodist Minister, William Bailey, that claimed to have found healing springs that to a recurring dream.
+The town was established in 1883 by businessman R. D. Welsh, who visited the area upon hearing stories about a local Methodist Minister, William Bailey, who claimed to have found healing springs due to a recurring dream.
 Welsh, impressed with what he saw in the area, organized a stock company to build a resort town around the springs.
 The town gained many seasonal visitors by the turn of the century, but by the 1930s it began to decline.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.0 km^{2} (1.1 mi^{2}), all land.